Vyral/base-template/_posts/2019-07-25-why-many-are-making-the-switch-to-exp.md

 {% include youtube.html %}

-<center>Today I sat down with The Caul Group&rsquo;s operations manager, Pam Saxman, to chat about a movement in the real estate industry</center>
+<center>Today I sat down with The Caul Group&rsquo;s operations manager, Pam Saxman, to chat about a movement in the real estate industry.</center>

 <center>&nbsp;</center>

 In real estate lately, we’ve noticed that many agents are moving from traditional brokerages to either independent firms or to other brokerages.
 In light of this trend, I sat down with The Caul Group’s operations manager, Pam Saxman, to chat about what’s next for our own team.

-**I’ve provided time stamps for you below so that you can navigate our conversation at your leisure:**
+**I’ve provided timestamps for you below so that you can navigate our conversation at your leisure:**

 0:50—What has us excited about possibly making a move?<br>2:04—Why many of our peers across the country are joining with the national brand eXp<br>3:00—The top three reasons why we’re considering making the switch to eXp ourselves<br>4:23—There are no boundaries to building a team with eXp<br>5:20—About eXp’s referral-based system that rewards agents for inviting others to join<br>6:02—How eXp’s revenue-share systems work for and benefit agents<br>6:55—eXp’s agents are also rewarded with stock options